Warmiq/serveme/README.md

-# Meme Server for Funzies
+# Express server for stuffs

-Why not what could go wrong